Scaling Impact through INGOs

 Spring Impact: Scaling Toolkit

-This is the most comprehensive and user-friendly toolkit available, guiding users through six stages—from understanding the problem to managing scale.
+USP: This is the most comprehensive and user-friendly toolkit available, guiding users through six stages—from understanding the problem to managing scale.
 It includes actionable worksheets, checklists, and a Scale Pathways worksheet to match your model to the right approach.

 Scaling Value Playbook Toolkit

-A playbook-style toolkit built for iterating through scaling challenges, combining diagnostic tools, system mapping, partnership guidance, and strategic design frameworks.
+What it offers: A playbook-style toolkit built for iterating through scaling challenges, combining diagnostic tools, system mapping, partnership guidance, and strategic design frameworks.
 Rich with examples and templates.

 Strengthening your existing model for maximum scalability